TyeMcQueen/terraform-google-certificate-map-simple/README.md

       certificate_map   = module.my-cert-map.cert-map[0].id
     }

+For DNS-authorized certs created by this module, the hostname must be a subdomain of the GCP-Managed Zone referenced by `dns-zone-ref`.
+That domain is automatically appended to hostnames that either do not contain any "." characters or that end in a "." character.
+So, with the above domain definition, you could use hostnames like "api", "web.stg.", or "web.my-domain.com" and get DNS-authorized certs.

 ## Certificates But No Map

 The following module usage does not specify `map-name` and so will only